tonyx/Sharpino/Sharpino.Sample.13/README.md

 # Reservation pattern for user registration (Sharpino.Sample.13)

+## warning:
+This is ongoing and some tests are suspeded.
+Some confliciting writes will not happen because of the optimistic lock, independently of the reservation pattern.

 This sample explores a concurrency-safe approach to user registration using a short-lived reservation (claim) pattern.

 ## Problem